 Uniform Sub-committee Report – see attached

 Anna reported that the addition of a beanie to the school uniform was yet to be resolved.
-It was supported by the P&C and was supposed to be raised at the board meeting.
+It was supported by the P&C and was supposed to be raised at a previous Board Meeting.
 This wasn’t done.
 The beanie would cost $3.95 wholesale, $6.00 with the school logo.

-Anna reported that the uniform made a net loss of $-592 due to the purchase of stock.
+Anna reported that the Uniform Shop made a net loss of $-592 due to the purchase of stock.
 Anna said that there will need to be a price rise on faction shirts and school bags.
 This is due to the rise in manufacturing costs.

 Cool Dads –